England win 20-0 as White breaks goals record

-Ellen White has broken the all-time goalscoring record for England with a hat trick in a 20-0 win against Latvia -- a record number of goals for an English national team -- in their World Cup qualifier on Tuesday.
+Ellen White has broken the career goal-scoring record for England with a hat trick in a 20-0 win against Latvia -- a record number of goals for an English national team -- in their World Cup qualifier on Tuesday.

 The Manchester City striker now has 48 international goals, surpassing Kelly Smith's record of 46, while the Lionesses smashed the previous record of 13 tallies in a single game.